RedGry/RedGry/README.md

 - 🔭 I’m currently studying at [ITMO University][itmo] for my Master's degree!
 - 👽 Learning any technology that appears on my way.
 - 🔥 Every year I try to improve myself.
-- ⚡ Fun fact: I enjoy playing volleyball, computer games, and collecting.
+- ⚡ Fun fact: I enjoy playing volleyball, karting and collecting.

 ### Connect with me: